-Resolution Copper Mining, LLC (Resolution) proposes to develop an underground copper mine within Resolution's holdings east of Superior, Arizona.
-Resolution has retained WestLand to conduct a variety of baseline biological studies within Resolution's holdings.
+Resolution Copper Mining (Resolution), owned by Rio Tinto and BHP Billiton, proposes to develop an underground copper mine on Resolution Property (the Property) east of Superior, Arizona (Figure 1).
+Resolution has authorized WestLand to conduct a variety of baseline biological studies on and near the Property.
+Existing conditions on the Property are described in a separate technical report (WestLand 2004a) and will not be repeated here.

-During their baseline biological studies, WestLand biologists have made observations on fish, amphibians, reptiles, birds, and mammals in the area.
-In 2008, birds were censused at permanent census stations and surveys for fish were conducted along Devils Canyon, Mineral Creek, and two stock ponds within Resolution's holdings.
-The results of the fish survey and bird census are summarized in separate reports.
-During field surveys, amphibians and reptiles, when encountered, have been identified and located using a hand-held GPS, but concerted efforts to locate the more cryptic reptile and amphibian species and to develop local range maps or population estimates have not been conducted.
+During field work on the Property and adjacent areas, WestLand biologists have made observations on fish, amphibians, reptiles, birds, and mammals in the area.
+In 2008, birds were censused at permanent census stations three times during the winter and three times during the breeding season.
+The results of the fish and bird censuses are summarized in separate reports.
+During field surveys, amphibians and reptiles when encountered have been identified and located using a hand-held GPS, but concerted efforts to locate the more cryptic species and to develop local range maps or population estimates have not been done.
 Perhaps the most understudied of the vertebrate groups as part of the biological baseline studies have been the mammals.
-Bats are the only mammal group that has been a focus of WestLand's baseline biological studies in within Resolution's holdings.
-WestLand biologists, in coordination with Arizona Game and Fish Department, set up mist nets at the entrance of one adit on July 13, 2004 and across one stock tank on July 14, 2004, both sites with a high probability of bat use.
-No bats were caught at the adit, but eight bats representing three species (Antrozous pallidus, Eptesicus fuscus, and Myotis ciliolabrum) were caught at the stock tank, identified, and immediately released (WestLand 2004).
-Other than these focused bat surveys, the only mammal observations that have been made during baseline studies prior to 2008 have been opportunistic.
+In the Resolution area, bats are the mammal group better characterized by WestLand biologists.
+WestLand biologists in coordination with Arizona Game and Fish Department set up mist nets at the entrance of one adit on July 13, 2004 and across one stock tank on July 14, 2004, both sites with a high probability of bat use.
+No bats were caught at the adit but eight bats representing three species (Antrozous pallidus, Eptesicus fuscus, and Myotis ciliolabrum) were caught at the stock tank, identified, and immediately released (WestLand 2004b).